-Section 85318 permits a candidate for elective state, county, or city office to raise general election campaign funds during the primary election for the same office.
-Upon the defeat of the candidate, Section 85318 requires the candidate to return the funds to contributors for the general election on a pro rata basis.
+Section 85318 permits a candidate for elective state, county, or city office to raise general election campaign funds prior to the primary election for the same office provided the candidate sets aside these contributions and uses these contributions for the general election.
+Upon the defeat of the candidate in the primary election, Section 85318 requires the candidate to return the funds to contributors for the general election.
 While strict, the requirements of Section 85318 serve the purpose of preventing candidates defeated in a primary election from circumventing the Act's contribution limits by using general election funds raised during the primary election, which would otherwise exceed the primary election's applicable contribution limits, for purposes unrelated to the general election.

 Sections 85306 and 85317 set forth parameters within which candidates are permitted to transfer and carryover funds from one committee to another.
 Section 85306 permits candidates to "transfer campaign funds from one controlled committee to a controlled committee for elective state, county, or city office of the same candidate."
 Moreover, Section 85306 requires candidates to attribute transferred contributions using either a "last in, first out" or "first in, first out" accounting method.
-Funds may not be transferred, if the funds attributed to a specific contributor exceed the contribution limits of Section 85301 or 85302 when aggregated with all other transfers attributed to, and contributions from, the same contributor.
+Funds may not be transferred if the funds attributed to a specific contributor exceed the contribution limits of Section 85301 or 85302 when aggregated with all other transfers attributed to, and contributions from, the same contributor.